-This Sewer System Management Plan (SSMP) has been prepared by the Public Works Department of the City of Millbrae with the assistance of Causey Consulting, Walnut Creek, CA. It is a compendium of the policies, procedures, and activities that are included in the planning, management, operation, and maintenance of the City's sanitary sewer system.
+This Sewer System Management Plan (SSMP) has been prepared by the Public Works Department of the City of Millbrae with the assistance of Causey Consulting, Walnut Creek, CA in 2016, and updated by City of Millbrae in 2018.
+It is a compendium of the policies, procedures, and activities that are included in the planning, management, operation, and maintenance of the City's sanitary sewer system.